 "A filter bubble is the intellectual isolation that can occur when websites make use of algorithms to selectively assume the information a user would want to see, and then give information to the user according to this assumption."

-Here's an example of the impact of filter bubbles ... an actual case from the field.
+Here's an example of the impact of filter bubbles ... from an actual case from the field.